 Current research shows that some nutraceutical and dietary supplements could help manage mental health.

-However, it is important to note that although nutraceuticals may provide a beneficial addition in the treatment of some mental health disorders, these should not be viewed as substitutes in place of a good quality diet.
+Some nutraceuticals may provide a beneficial addition in the treatment of mental health disorders, particularly depression.
+However, these should not be viewed as substitutes in place of a good quality diet.

 Watch the interview with Dr Wolfgang Marx, Post-Doctoral Research Fellow and head of Nutraceutical stream at the Food & Mood Centre.

 Were you aware of the recommendations discussed in the video?